thecreation/jquery-asTooltip/README.md

     // Optional property, set the distance between tip and element
     popSpace: 10,

-    // Optional property, choose tooltip skin, more skins is coming soon
+    // Optional property, choose asTooltip skin, more skins is coming soon
     skin: null,

     // Optional property, set tip display position according to element
     position: 'n',

-    // Optional property,  if true, it will adjust tooltip's position when tooltip occur collisions with viewport
+    // Optional property,  if true, it will adjust asTooltip's position when asTooltip occur collisions with viewport
     autoPosition: true,

     // Optional property, set transition effect, 'fade'/'zoom'/'none' to choose, more effects are coming soon